bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 #### What if I go over quota on one of my 3rd party APIs?

-Third parties may handle this differently, though rejection will likely come in the form of some flavor of `4XX`, with `429 Too Many Requests` typical for rate limiting.
+Third parties may handle this differently, though rejection will likely come in the form of some flavour of `4XX`, with `429 Too Many Requests` typical for rate limiting.
 As this example uses the WeatherBit API, instead of sending their typical `data` object, WeatherBit responds with:
 `{ "status_code": 429, "status_message": "Your request count (1022) is over the allowed limit of 1000 per day - Upgrade your key, or retry after 848.16666666667 minutes" }`

-But as you can see it still returns a valid JSON object.
-So long as the response is JSON, our example passes it along, for the client to handle.
-In this case testing for the lack of a `data` object and/or the presence of a `status_code` should be sufficient to handle the issue gracefully.
+But as you can see, it still returns a valid JSON object.
+So long as the response is JSON, our example passes it along for the client to handle.
+In this case, testing for the lack of a `data` object and/or the presence of a `status_code` should be sufficient to handle the issue gracefully.

 #### What if I am using sloooowApi.com?

-CF states that the typical CPU runtime for a worker is less then one millisecond, with a cap of 10ms on the free tier and, 50ms on the "Bundled" tier [[3]](https://developers.Cloudflare.com/workers/platform/limits#cpu-runtime).
-So, long running compute processes have a hard celing, however this doesn't include response times.
-There's **no 'hard limit'** on the amount of "real time" a Worker may use waiting for a fetch response, as long as the client that made the request remains connected. [[4]](https://developers.Cloudflare.com/workers/platform/limits#how-long-can-a-subrequest-take)
+CF states that the typical CPU runtime for a worker is less than one millisecond, with a cap of 10ms on the free tier and 50ms on the "Bundled" tier [[3]](https://developers.Cloudflare.com/workers/platform/limits#cpu-runtime).
+So, long-running computing processes have a hard ceiling.
+However, this doesn't include response times.
+There's **no 'hard limit'** on the amount of "real-time" a Worker may use waiting for a fetch response, as long as the client that made the request remains connected. [[4]](https://developers.Cloudflare.com/workers/platform/limits#how-long-can-a-subrequest-take)

 ## Further Reading

-If you're new to Cloudflare Workers, these articlse are a good place to start:
+If you're new to Cloudflare Workers, these articles are a good place to start:
 - [Introducing Cloudflare Workers: Run JavaScript Service Workers at the Edge](https://blog.Cloudflare.com/introducing-Cloudflare-workers/)
 - [How Workers Work](https://developers.Cloudflare.com/workers/learning/how-workers-works)